 Yes, using solar energy conserves natural resources and significantly reduces emissions of pollutants that threaten human health and the environment.
 For example, a 10-kW solar PV system that produces approximately 13,000 kWh of electricity per year will displace or avoid the generation of about 19,000 pounds of carbon dioxide (CO2) per year.
 This is equivalent to avoiding the use of nearly 1,000 gallons of gasoline or 9,400 pounds of coal being burned.
 This amount of solar electricity will also reduce nitrogen oxide (NOx) emissions, which contribute to ground-level ozone formation that adversely affects the human respiratory system, by 15 pounds.
 Beyond these avoided air pollution benefits, solar PV systems also use much less water per unit of electricity generated compared with conventional energy sources.
-Offsetting this amount of production from a natural gas combined-cycle plant.
+Offsetting this amount of electricity with solar PV results in an annual savings of nearly 12,000 gallons of water over the same amount of production from a natural gas combined-cycle plant.
 Most meters installed for solar systems track how much CO2 is saved by having a solar PV system installed instead of using grid power.

-For further information contact the Public Utility Commission
+Pennsylvania Public Utility Commission 400 North Street Harrisburg, PA 17120 www.puc.pa.gov 1-800-692-7380

-Write

-PA Public Utility Commission Bureau of Consumer Services 400 North Street Harrisburg, PA 17120 Call 1-800-692-7380 For those with speech or hearing loss, dial 7-1-1 (Telecommunications Relay Service) Visit our websites www.PAPowerSwitch.com www.puc.pa.gov
+For people with speech or hearing loss, dial 7-1-1 (Telecommunications Relay Service)